emmanuelay/jsontype/README.md

 # Credits
-Based on an article by Jon Calhoun https://www.calhoun.io/how-to-determine-if-a-json-key-has-been-set-to-null-or-not-provided/
+Based on an article by Jon Calhoun

-I have simply added tests and support for string, int, int64 and bool as that is just what I needed.
+https://www.calhoun.io/how-to-determine-if-a-json-key-has-been-set-to-null-or-not-provided/

-I will probably add support for **time.Time** aswell.
+I have simply added tests and support for string, int, int64, bool and ISO8601-date as that is all that I currently need.

 # Other
-This whole package probably can and will be replaced with generics in the near future.
+Parts of this package probably can and will be replaced with generics in the near future.